coreyz206/urbex_map/README.md

 #### Priority 2
   * ~Make a panel in html/js for user inputted locations~
   * ~Configure API with a POST to transfer user locations to server~
+  * Create working search bar
+  * Re-create key so it works better
+  * Create navbar template for future use
   * Get the loopback service working so API can stay up for more than 20min
   * Move database to mySQL server
   * Add location search with API queries